My Husband’s Narcissistic Mother

 Problem is, it’s bound to be disappointing when your mother-in-law is narcissistic.
 Number one, she has little or nothing to give, and number two, you (wife) are the competitor (in her mind at least) for her son’s adoration and affections.

-The son’s efforts to ‘make peace’ between his wife and his mother while walking the ‘line’ between them is quite demanding.
+A son’s efforts to ‘make peace’ between his wife and his mother, while walking the ‘line’ between them, is quite demanding.
 He’s bound to do a lot of fire fighting and repair work.
 If his wife is temperamental and expressive he’ll certainly have his hands full.

 In my experience there’s always an underlying well of resentment in these men.
 Look at how much they have to pay attention to everyone else’s needs while sacrificing their own.
 What they don’t realize is, they have a right to a life of their own.
-Parenting is supposed to be a time-limited function and we are not suppose to nurture our own parents.
-We are supposed to sink that love we have inside into our own lives.
+Parenting is supposed to be a time-limited function and we are not supposed to nurture our own parents.
+We are supposed to put a big part of the love we have inside into our own lives.

 If his marriage survives his separation from his mother (guilt), he and his wife will be able to have more of the marriage they dreamed of.
 And mom gets a chance to go fix her own marriage.